keu/docs/software/cli-release-notes.md

 If you have any questions or a bug to report, contact [Astronomer Support](https://support.astronomer.io).

+## Astro CLI v1.3.0

+Release date: July 19, 2022

+### Deploy code to a custom image registry

+You can now use the Astro CLI to build and deploy an image to a custom image registry.
+Based on the Helm configurations in your Kubernetes cluster, the Astro CLI automatically detects your custom image registry and pushes your image to it.
+It then calls the Houston API to update your Deployment to pull the new image from the registry.

+For more information, see [Configure a custom registry for Deployment images](custom-image-registry.md).

+### Additional improvements

+- Upgraded the CLI to Go version 1.18, which includes improvements to both performance and the development experience.
+See the [Go Blog](https://go.dev/blog/go1.18).
+- The CLI now provisions a triggerer when you create a Deployment using `astro deployment create`.

 ## Astro CLI v1.2.0

 Release date: June 27, 2022